Month: October 2020

 How many should I eat?

 Adding 1-2 tablespoons of chia seeds to your diet is a good start.
-It’s important to increase your water intake due to the fiber content discussed above.
+It’s important to increase your water intake due to the fiber content discussed above, however, you do not need to soak them in water or ground them before consuming unless you have a GI condition that warrants this.

 If you enjoy chia seeds and tolerate them well, you can add more than the initial 1 tablespoon to your diet a day, but like anything else, moderation is key.